mvysny/failover-vaadin/README.md

 * Session is lost
 * If the main server dies, new clients cannot connect.
 * If the main server dies and user presses F5 in the browser, she will just get "Connection Refused".
-  This could be remedied by offline mode but this needs investigation.
+  This could be remedied by offline mode

+Future improvements:

+* Support multiple fallback servers to reconnect to
+* Prior reconnecting, ping the URL first, whether the spare server is actually alive.
+* A simple load-balancer, by selecting a random server from the list instead of always choosing the primary one.
+* Offline mode of the bootstrap page, which will connect to the spare server even in case when the primary server is down.

 ## Development instructions